|Parameter||Value(s)||Default value||Description||Control exemple||Scope/status|

 Site map has has a page on it's own: https://thomasconte.net/sitemap/?style=none

-(Most websites will simply not warn you about these.)
+(Most websites that you visit "daily" will simply not warn you about these and often use hundreds of them.)

 I usually do not include third party site's scripts in the building of this website.
 So if you ever see a logo and a link to some other (big?) web sites, they do not include any third party scripts running in the background, they're made of local (and usually static) code.

-At the time of writing though (2022-04-04), there are two exceptions: pages with video galleries include YouTube's embedded players (usually after a click) and donation pages include a PayPal pixel (which I don't think can be removed without breaking the form) and a form which redirect to PayPal's backend.
+At the time I'm updating this paragraph though (2023-01-29), there are three exceptions: pages with video galleries include YouTube's embedded players (usually after a click) and donation pages include a PayPal pixel (which I don't think can be removed without breaking the form) and a form which redirect to PayPal's backend, and Amazon-generater banners (in affiliated linked).